-The bokashi bucket has an air-tight lid and a spigot at the bottom to drain off the liquid that will be produced.
-The liquid must be drained or the bin will begin to have a somewhat foul odor.
-Luckily, this "bokashi tea" can fertilize house plants, so you can reuse it.
+The Bokashi bucket has an air-tight lid and a spigot at the bottom to drain off the liquid that is produced.
+The liquid must be drained off to prevent the bucket from developing a somewhat foul odor, but the liquid serves as a very nutritious "bokashi tea" that can be used to fertilize houseplants.

-When layered and left to sit for up to 10 days out of direct sunlight, the mixture will begin to ferment.
-It can then be used.
-After 10 days, the fermented mixture can be dug into the garden or added to a compost pile to finish decomposing.
-In essence, bokashi is more of a fermenting method as opposed to a more traditional composting method.
+When layered and left to sit out of direct sunlight, the mixture quickly begins to ferment, and within 10 days the fermented mixture can be dug directly into the garden or added to a compost pile to finish its decomposition.
+In essence, the bokashi process is a fermentation process rather than a traditional composting method.

 Unlike traditional composting, which is an aerobic process that requires oxygen, Bokashi is an anaerobic process that requires that you isolate the materials from oxygen as much as possible.
 The bucket should be opened only to add scraps, not to check on the materials.
 Some people recommend pressing the food waste into the composter to squeeze out the air, then leaving a plate (or another flat object) resting on top of the material to shield it from exposure to oxygen.

 Advantages and Limitations of Bokashi Composting

 Bokashi composting has several advantages over other styles of composting, but there are also limitations you should be aware of.

 - The method allows for the use of dairy and meat scraps that are not incorporated in other forms of composting.

 - Bokashi composting can be done in a relatively small space, since it does not require materials to be fluffed up with air.

 - The resulting product makes for a highly nutritious plant food that can be buried in compost trenches in a garden.

 - The liquid byproduct makes an excellent fertilizer tea for feeding plants directly.